 Business research knowledge skills are important criteria for understanding, conducting, interpreting and presenting findings in the hospitality/tourism industry.
 The Special Project provides students with an opportunity to conduct primary research in an area of business interest and apply theoretical knowledge and skills learnt in a business environment.
-The Special Project requires students to carry out their own research study in terms of: Identification of a topical area; research preparation; literature and/or company review; question development; selection of appropriate research method, including identification of the target population, selection of sampling technique(s), selection of data gathering method(s), and application of the research conclusions in the broader context of the topical area.
+The Special Project requires students to carry out their own research study in terms of: Identification of a topical area; research preparation; literature and/or company review; question development; selection of appropriate research method, including identification of the target population, selection of sampling technique(s), selection of data gathering method(s), and application of appropriate data analysis; presentation of the research findings, and articulation of the research conclusions in the broader context of the topical area.
 The Special Project presents a written work of scholarship that demonstrates the student's ability to research an approved topic and present a well-reasoned argument in support of a clearly stated research question.